sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 In this guide, we'll walk you through the best practices and strategies for monitoring Sensu with Sensu.
 By the end of the guide, you should have a thorough understanding of what is required to ensure your Sensu components are properly monitored, including:

-* How to monitor your Sensu server/API/Enterprise/Dashboard instance(s)
+* How to monitor your Sensu server/Sensu API/Sensu Enterprise/Sensu Enterprise Dashboard services(s)
 * How to monitor your RabbitMQ instance(s)
 * How to monitor your Redis instance(s)